 Have you ever taken your family to visit Chicago?

 We recently returned from a fun trip to Chicago, Illinois, it was my kids’ first time and we had a blast!
-We chose the city because we found decent flights, plus my son has a goal of visiting every single MLB stadium in the country, the Cubs and White Sox are local to the area.
+We chose the city because we found decent flights, plus my son has a goal of visiting every single MLB stadium in the country, the Cubs Wrigley Field Stadium tour and Chicago White Sox are local to the area.
 There are so many fun things to do with kids in Chicago, we really enjoyed Downtown Chicago attractions and recommend spending time there with your family!

 We stayed in the Downtown Chicago area where the city is bustling with people, the train is accessible pretty much everywhere, the skyscrapers are super tall and there’s tons of stuff to do.
 In just 4 days, we explored the area and found a bunch of cool attractions.
-Here are some great family friendly things to do when you’re in Downtown Chicago…
+Here are some great family-friendly things to do when you’re in Downtown Chicago…

 5 Fun Things To Do With Kids in Chicago